metal-stack/cli/docs/metalctlv2_network_create.md

       --ipv4-prefix-length uint32   ipv4 prefix bit length of the network to create, defaults to default child prefix length of the parent network. [optional]
       --ipv6-prefix-length uint32   ipv6 prefix bit length of the network to create, defaults to default child prefix length of the parent network. [optional]
-      --labels strings              labels for this network. [optional] -n, --name string                 name of the network to create. [required] --parent-network-id string    the parent of the network (alternative to partition). [optional] --partition string            partition where this network should exist. [required] --project string              partition where this network should exist (alternative to parent-network-id). [optional]
+      --labels strings              labels for this network. [optional] --name string                 name of the network to create. [required] --parent-network-id string    the parent of the network (alternative to partition). [optional] --partition string            partition where this network should exist. [required] --project string              partition where this network should exist (alternative to parent-network-id). [optional]